wpgitupdater/display-git-status/readme.txt

 == Screenshots ==

-1. Git Status settings page, here you can set the repository location, additionally the git status and last commit information.
+1. Display Git Status settings page, here you can set the repository location, additionally the git status and last commit information.
 2. When your site and repository and are in sync you can see the branch name in the admin bar.
 3. And when your site and repository are divergent the admin bar items background changes to red, alerting you of a problem.